Welcome to The Pando Project

 Art is often overlooked in k-12 education despite its many benefits.
 Learning about and practicing art regularly has been shown to increase student’s rates of graduation, decrease problems in behavior, and increase students’ retention of information.
 Practicing art regularly can also enhance people's creativity, critical thinking, decision-making skills, and self-esteem, which are all desirable traits in most career fields and life in general.
 Students need to be exposed to the creative arts from an early age, yet very few public schools do this.

-Each presentation I make will have two elements, an interactive lecture, and a project related to the content of the lecture.
+Each presentation I make will have two elements: an interactive lecture and a project related to the content of the lecture.
 Each presentation is about a different era in art history, artist, or artistic tradition, and are all designed to foster elementary school students' creativity and curiosity.

 Copyright © 2019 The Pando Project - All Rights Reserved.